TaNiShQ-000/blogging/README.md

 ### Middleware

 Middleware functions include body parsing, cookie handling, and serving static files.
 Additionally, an authentication middleware ensures secure routes.
+This function is crucial for securing routes that require authentication in a Node.js application.
+It checks for the presence of an authentication token stored in a specified cookie (cookieName).
+If the token is found in the incoming request, the middleware attempts to validate it using the validateToken function from an external authentication service.
+If the validation is successful, the decoded user payload is attached to the req.user.

 ### User Model